-The use of the CMV Promoter is covered under U.S. Patent Nos.
+Use of the CMV promoter is covered under U.S. Patent Nos.
 5,168,062 and 5,385,839 owned by the University of Iowa Research Foundation and licensed FOR RESEARCH USE ONLY.
-For further information, please contact UIRF at 319-335-4546.

 Limited License Agreement: AdEasy[TM] Products

 AdEasyTM products are sold under license from Johns Hopkins University.
 Rights to use these products are limited to non-commercial research only.
 No other rights are conveyed.
 Inquiry into the availability of a license to broader rights or the use of these products for commercial purposes should be directed to Johns Hopkins University School of Medicine Office of Technology Licensing, 111 Market Street, Suite 906, Baltimore, MD 21202.
 Purchase of these products does not grant rights to:(1) offer the vectors or any derivatives thereof for resale; or (2) to distribute or transfer the vector or any derivative thereof to third parties.